 Located in South Portland Maine, Labeling Solutions has expertise serving customers in the seafood industry across the US.
 According to Donald Tomkinson, President of Labeling Solutions, “we had an opportunity in the seafood industry with a customer who needed to classify fresh-caught inventory on a daily basis, quickly and accurately replacing tedious manual counting.
 Based on these requirements, we started looking for a color printer that could produce on-demand, color-coded tags with 2D barcodes and text.
 Most importantly, we had to find printable, durable tags that could withstand 3 or more weeks in salt water.”

 Based on this requirement, Donald contacted me to find a solution for the opportunity.
 As for the ink part of the solution, I was not worried.
 In the TM-C3400, Epson uses Durabrite inks; an aqueous-based pigment ink that is significantly different than inks used in most inkjet printers.
-To learn more: files.support.epson.com/pdf/sc80__/sc80__db.pdf
+Click here to learn more: DURABrite Inks.

 The durability of these inks is one of the key enablers for Epson to obtain the BS5609 Certification with Kimdura media from Neenah Paper.
-Take a look at my earlier blog post on this topic: colorlabelsondemand.blogspot.com/2012/03/bs5609-is-no-bs.
+Take a look at my earlier blog post on this topic: BLOG: BS5609 Is No BS!
 To receive this certification, the ink and media are required to withstand more than 3 weeks in seawater.

-To get a durable tag, I contacted Stafford Press (www.staffordpress.com).
+To get a durable tag, I contacted Stafford Press (staffordpress.com).
 Since 1991, Stafford Press has been a leading supplier of “custom” labels to many AIDC resellers across the country.
-They take great pride in providing solutions to their dealers and product identification requirements.
+They take great pride in providing solutions for their dealers and product identification requirements.

 According to Dave Long, President of Stafford Press, “after testing showed our existing 4 mil poly tag was not stiff enough, we developed a new 8 mil poly tag to meet the Labeling Solutions requirements.
 For both the 4 mil and 8 mil poly tags, we use the same material certified in the BS 5609 test.
 This tag material is not only durable but also produces very good print quality.”